-Illinois driver imprisoned for 26th revoked license arrest
+Illinois driver imprisoned for 26th revoked license charge

-CHICAGO (AP) - A suburban Chicago man who has spent decades getting arrested and convicted of driving on a revoked license was sentenced Monday to six years in prison after his 26th arrest on the charge.
+CHICAGO (AP) - A suburban Chicago man who has spent decades getting arrested and convicted of driving on a revoked license was sentenced Monday to six years in prison after his 26th charge for the crime.

 The Lake County State’s Attorney’s office said in a news release that 62-year-old Steven Knutson of Round Lake Beach pleaded guilty and was taken into custody immediately.

-Spokesmen for the state’s attorney’s office and the Illinois Secretary of State’s office said they had never heard of anyone getting arrested that many times for driving on a revoked license.
+Spokesmen for the state’s attorney’s office and the Illinois Secretary of State’s office said they had never heard of anyone getting arrested and charged that many times for driving on a revoked license.
 A spokesman for the county’s state’s attorney did not know if Knutson has ever been sentenced to prison following his previous convictions.

 “If it’s not a record, it’s right up there,” said Dave Druker, spokesman for Secretary of State Jesse White.
 “This is a decision we like to see from the courts because it sends a message that getting behind the wheel of a car without a license is very serious.”